adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo4-DeepML-TensorFlow/README.md

 Once the model is saved on disk or at any other location, we can reload or restore it back, for making predictions on new data.
 In the example below, we consider the standard data set for building a linear regression model.
 The input data has five input columns and one output column.
 All the variables are numeric in nature, so little feature engineering is required.
 Nevertheless, the idea here is not to focus on building a perfect model but to build a baseline model, save it, and then restore it.
 In the first step, we load the data and create input and output feature variables (X,y).

-JupyterLab/Jupyter Notebook environment (running not inside k8s in this example only to create/pickle/test the model)
+Jupyter Notebook (Note: running not inside k8s in this example only to create/pickle/test the model)

 Jupyter Notebooks are a browser-based (or web-based) IDE (integrated development environments)